Colourmeinkindness: Composition and production

 Recording for Colourmeinkindness took place at The Panda Studios in Fremont, California with producer Sam Pura in July.
 According to Henery, the group were "forced to work as hard" as they could given a limited time period in the studio.
 During the first day in the studio, the band were awake until 4am "putting the parts together for songs and pretty much writing songs from scratch."
 Henery saw this as providing "a fresh approach to writing the album."
 Pura understood the band's sonic vision and provided a lot of ideas as well as "explore new techniques in layering and texturizing the sound of the album."
-Pura engineered and mixed the recordings, while T W Walsh mastered them.
+Pura produced, engineered and mixed the album and enlisted T.W.
+Walsh to master the album.

 Release and commercial performance

 On 16 July 2012, Colourmeinkindness was announced for release in the autumn.
 Three days later, the band announced they were going on hiatus.
 In said announcement, the group revealed that the hiatus was "[d]ue to a number of personal commitments".
 In July and August, the band toured across the US alongside Dead End Path, Soul Search and Daylight.
 On 6 September, "Spoiled" was made available for streaming.
 Five days later, "Covet" was made available for streaming.
 Colourmeinkindness was made available for streaming on 15 October, before being released on 23 October through Run for Cover.
 In mid-November, the band played their final shows in the UK, prior to reforming in 2014.

 Colourmeinkindness peaked at number 188 on the Billboard 200, as well as reaching number 1 on Vinyl Albums, number 8 on Heatseekers Albums and number 48 on Independent Albums.
 Despite the lack of press coverage or live dates to support it, the album has since sold over 25,000 copies worldwide.